Lynda Stoner: Career

 Stoner worked in theatre, predominantly on stage in productions including Don's Party, Rumors, Are You Lonesome Tonight, and Emerald City.
 One of her cinema roles is the 1982 exploitation film Turkey Shoot, made during a break from Cop Shop.

 In 2011 she appeared in the Australian suspense-thriller film Crawl.

 Animal rights activist

 Stoner became a prominent spokesperson for animal rights issues in the early 1980s.
 She currently holds the position of Chief Executive, Animal Liberation NSW.
 In May 2013, Stoner compared hunting photos to images of child pornography, bestiality, snuff murders, rape and torture.

 Stoner is a vegan and in 2008 authored a vegan cookbook.

 Personal life

-Stoner was married to actor Peter Sumner until his death in 2016.
+Stoner was married to actor Peter Sumner from 1982 until his death in 2016.
 They have a son, Luke (b.
 April 1984).
 She was once engaged to media personality, and former senator Derryn Hinch.